mythology-and-legends-in-warfare

 Materials and Minting Methods

 Gold, silver, and copper were sourced from mines, recycled bullion, and foreign coins.
 The Mamluks operated several major mints: in Cairo (the primary mint), Alexandria, Damascus, Aleppo, and Tripoli, among others.
+Smaller mints at Hamah, Safad, and al-Karak produced coins as well, usually only in copper.
 Coins were struck by hammering a blank piece of metal between two dies, a technique that required precision to produce the sharp inscriptions.
 The fineness of gold and silver was controlled by government assayers, though enforcement often lapsed during fiscal crises.
+Metallurgical analysis of surviving specimens shows that gold dinars of the 13th century are typically over 95% pure, while those of the 15th century sometimes fell below 90%.
+Silver dirhams became so debased that by around 1450 they contained only 20–30% silver, the rest being copper and other base metals.
 Copper fulus were struck in enormous quantities using cruder dies, and their iconography often copied the designs of high-value coins, suggesting an attempt to create a unified visual system across denominations.

 Inscriptions and Calligraphy